Updated May 4, 2023

 - Also, the admin user has permission to execute the drop statement command.

-Please find below syntax and example to drop the database in PostgreSQL:
+Please find below the syntax and example:

 drop database database_name